-Compensation Actually Paid vs. Diluted EPS
+Relationship Between Compensation Actually Paid and Our Diluted EPS

-The following graph shows the general alignment of the compensation actually paid to our CEO and non-CEO NEOs with our diluted earnings per common share over the three years presented.
+The following graph shows the general alignment of the compensation actually paid to our NEOs with our diluted earnings per common share over the four years presented.
 While our executive compensation program utilizes several financial performance measures, we believe Diluted EPS is the financial performance measure that represents the most important performance measure (not otherwise required to be disclosed in the Pay Versus Performance table) we used to link compensation actually paid to our NEOs with our performance for the most recent fiscal year.
+This disclosure reflects GAAP diluted earnings per share, but the 2023 Cash Plan uses Adjusted Diluted EPS, as described in "Compensation Discussion and Analysis-2023 Executive Compensation Elements-2023 Annual Cash Incentive Compensation."